suleymanoner/Moviesfaction/README.md

 ![moviesfaction-home](https://user-images.githubusercontent.com/71967979/120936150-35479600-c6bb-11eb-9964-3c7cc96a133a.png)

 When users want to add movie in their list, they should click arrow on the movie and they will have two option; add list and show details.
 If users choose show details, they will directly go to details screen.
+In this screen, users can add that movie in their list with using heart button.
+Also users can go to see movie's trailer with trailer button and go movie's website if it exists.

 ![moviesfaction-details](https://user-images.githubusercontent.com/71967979/120936231-abe49380-c6bb-11eb-9e94-2d8a9ced30db.png)

 If users choose add list, movie will be added in their list.
+Users also can go details of movies in their list with using details button.
+Also if users want to delete that movie in their list, they can use delete button in list.

 ![moviesfaction-list](https://user-images.githubusercontent.com/71967979/120936278-ed753e80-c6bb-11eb-84a0-b40e7035737a.png)

 Also users can search the movie.
 All they have to do is writing movie's name and click search button.
+They can add movies in results to their list.
+Also they can go to details of one of the results.

 ![moviesfaction-search](https://user-images.githubusercontent.com/71967979/120936332-15fd3880-c6bc-11eb-868d-15e96db270eb.png)